-In the fiscal year 2021, we determined that 100% of Heimstaden Bostad turnover, Investments (capex), and operating costs (opex) are eligible for the EU Taxonomy Regulation (the taxonomy regulation).
-Following the review of our financial activities in 2022, we have made assessments that show that parts of our turnover, capex, and opex are aligned with the taxonomy regulation.
+In the fiscal year 2021, we determined that 100% of Heimstaden turnover, investments (capex), and operating costs (opex) are eligible for the EU Taxonomy Regulation (the taxonomy regulation).
+Following the review of our financial activities in 2022, we have made assessments that shows that parts of our turnover, capex, and opex are aligned with the taxonomy regulation.
 All our reported properties have been assessed against the Technical Screening Criteria in the environmental objectives for climate change mitigation.

-Heimstaden Bostad has activities in the following categories of the taxonomy regulation:
+Heimstaden has activities in the following categories of the taxonomy regulation:

-- 7.1 Construction of new buildings - 7.2 Renovation of buildings - 7.3 Installation, maintenance, and repair of energy-efficiency equipment - 7.4 Installation, maintenance, and repair of charging stations for electric vehicles in buildings (and parking spaces attached to buildings) - 7.5 Installation, maintenance, and repair of instruments and devices for measuring, regulation, and controlling energy performance of buildings - 7.6 Installation, maintenance, and repair of renewable energy technologies - 7.7 Acquisition and ownership of buildings. - 9.3 Professional services related to energy performance of buildings ble economic activity within the taxonomy regulation when it comes to turnover.
-Heimstaden Bostad also sells properties to some extent.
+- 7.1 Construction of new buildings - 7.2 Renovation of buildings - 7.3 Installation, maintenance, and repair of energy-efficiency equipment - 7.4 Installation, maintenance, and repair of charging stations for electric vehicles in buildings (and parking spaces attached to buildings) - 7.5 Installation, maintenance, and repair of instruments and devices for measuring, regulation, and controlling energy performance of buildings - 7.6 Installation, maintenance, and repair of renewable energy technologies - 7.7 Acquisition and ownership of buildings - 9.3 Professional services related to energy performance of buildings over.
+Heimstaden also sells properties to some extent.
 This turnover is allocated to activity 7.1 Construction of New Buildings.
 Heimstaden Bostad constructs new buildings for its own use: during the construction phase of an asset all capex and opex is allocated as a 7.1 activity; after completion they are allocated as a 7.7 activity.
-For more about Heimstaden Bostad's position on this, please see the section Interpretation of new builds in relation to eligible activities (7.1 or 7.7) below.
+For more about Heimstaden's position on this, please see the section Interpretation of new builds in relation to eligible activities (7.1 or 7.7) below.
 Activities 7.1-7.7 and 9.3 have been identified when screening eligibility and alignment within the capex and opex KPIs.

-Since Heimstaden Bostad's operations consist of owning, developing, and managing residential properties, activity 7.7, Acquisition and Ownership of Buildings, is the most applica-
+Since Heimstaden's operations consist of owning, developing, and managing residential properties, activity 7.7, Acquisition and Ownership of Buildings, is the most applicable economic activity within the taxonomy regulation when it comes to turn-

-Heimstaden Bostad is covered by both environmental objectives, (1) climate change mitigation, and (2) climate change adaptation.
+Heimstaden is covered by both environmental objectives, (1) climate change mitigation, and (2) climate change adaptation.
 Heimstaden has decided that all activities should be allocated to environmental objective 1 where turnover for activity 7.1 and 7.7 can be included.
 However, for some of the investments completed during the year, Heimstaden could have allocated investments to environmental objective 2.
 But because the taxonomy regulation does not allow double counting, we deem it most appropriate that these investments are reported under environmental objective 1.